 The taste of Chaga is earthy and a little sweet.
-The sweetness comes from the host birch tree – birch sap is quite sweet.
+The sweetness comes from the host birch tree – birch sap is sweet.
 Usually, though, it is mixed with other liquids, sweeteners, or flavoring to make it more enjoyable.
-The flavor isn’t bad on its own, but most people prefer to add it to something.
+The flavor isn’t sour on its own, but most people prefer to add it to something.

 How does Chaga benefit your health?